-С CEG Checklist Requirements CEG Checklist Reference Participant Implementation Requirements 1 AISP should alert the PSU when authentication needs to be performed to refresh AISP access.
-P2 and P15 of Agreed Arrangements 16 AISP Recommended 3 The AISP must present a high level summary of the data that is being requested and make it clear that this data and the purpose for which it will be used are the same as when originally requested.
-This should be done using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below). n/a 13b AISP Required 4 The ASPSP must not replay the data requested (as a default) or seek re-confirmation of consent.
-EBA Opinion paragraph 13 EBA Draft Guideline 5.2(c) and paragraph 34(c) RTS Art.
-32(3) FCA Approach Document paragraph 17.48 2 ASPSP Required 6 The AISP should confirm the successful completion of the account information request to the PSU. n/a 18 AISP Recommended
+С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 AISPs should alert the PSU when authentication needs to be performed to refresh AISP access.
+P2 and P15 of Agreed Arrangements 16 AISP Recommended 3 AISPs must present a high level summary of the data that is being requested and make it clear that this data and the purpose for which it will be used are the same as when originally requested.
+This should be done using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below).
+AISPs should only present those data clusters relevant for the product type in n/a 13b AISP Required 3 question.
+Where the request is for multiple product types then the detail shown in the data cluster should explain to the customer the product type to which it applies or state that it is shared across multiple product types.
+If the customer facing entity is acting on behalf of an AISP as its agent, the PSU must be made aware that the agent is acting on behalf of the AISP.
+4 ASPSPs must not replay the data requested (as a default) or seek re-confirmation of consent.
+EBA Opinion paragraph 13 EBA Final Guideline 5.2(c) and 5.2(d) RTS Art.
+32(3) FCA Approach Document 17.58 2 ASPSP Required 6 AISPs should confirm the successful completion of the account information request to the PSU. n/a 18 AISP Recommended